brhamon/astro/README.md

 This project has been tested on MacOS, using gcc.

-## What about Microsoft Windows?
+## Windows (WSL) support

-This code should build and run on Windows using Microsoft Visual Studio, however, you will need to create the solution (.sln) file.
-It has not yet been tested on this platform.
+This project has been tested on Windows 10, using the Windows Subsystem for Linux.

-A pull request providing successful results on Windows would be welcome.
+The tested WSL distribution was Debian.

 # Building applications with NOVAS-C and JPL DE430